svenkubiak/mangooio/docs/forms.md

+# Form Handling in mangoo I/O

-To access a form submitted to a controller class, you can simply pass the mangoo I/O Form class.
-Here is an example of how this might look like
+To access a submitted form in a controller class, you can pass the mangoo I/O `Form` class as a parameter.
+Example:

 ```java
 public Response index(Form form) {